brltty/brltty/README.txt

    https://brltty.app/archive/Canute/

-To install this software:

-1) Download and run (as root) the canute-install script.
+To install or upgrade this software, download and run (as root) the canute-install script.
-2) Reboot the host.

 The following canute-* scripts will be in the command search path.
 Each has a -h (help) option.